Donald Brown (running back): Professional career

-2009 NFL Draft
+Pre-draft

 Brown was considered one of the top three running back prospects available in the draft (alongside Knowshon Moreno and Chris Wells) and drew comparisons to Willie Parker.

+Indianapolis Colts

-He was drafted with the 27th pick in the 2009 NFL Draft by the Indianapolis Colts.
+Brown was selected with the 27th pick in the 2009 NFL draft by the Indianapolis Colts.
 Brown became the first Connecticut Husky ever to be picked in the first round of an NFL Draft.

-Indianapolis Colts

-2009 season

-Brown signed a five-year contract with the Indianapolis Colts on August 2, 2009.
+He signed a five-year contract with the Indianapolis Colts on August 2, 2009.
 In his first action as a member of the team, Brown ran for 58 yards on five carries against the Minnesota Vikings in the first week of the preseason.
 He scored his first touchdown on September 21, 2009 against the Miami Dolphins in a 27–23 Colts win.

-2010 season

 On December 19, 2010, Donald recorded his first 100+ yard game in a 34–24 win against the Jaguars.

-2011 season

-Brown saw increased playing time during the 2011 Regular Season.
+Brown saw increased playing time during the 2011 regular season.
 He had his best game as a professional in a Week 15 27–13 win over the Tennessee Titans when he rushed 16 times for 161 yards and scored a touchdown on an 80-yard run in the fourth quarter to seal the first victory of the season for Indianapolis.

-2012 season

 Brown's 2012 season was hampered by some nagging injuries and the showing of rookie back Vick Ballard.
 He wasn't very effective the entire season, posting no 100 yard games and only one rushing touchdown.

-2013 season

 Brown was originally not a starter for the Colts in the 2013 season.
 However, due to injuries and lack of production from other running backs, Brown was named the starting running back against the Tennessee Titans in Week 13.
 He ran for 54 yards and a touchdown.
 He would remain the starter for the remainder of the regular season.

 San Diego Chargers

-2014 season

 On March 11, 2014, Brown signed a three-year, $10.5 million contract with the San Diego Chargers. $4 million of the contract is guaranteed.

-2015 season

 He was released on October 3, 2015, but re-signed two days later.
 On March 3, 2016, Brown was released.

 New England Patriots

-2016 season

 On March 16, 2016, Brown signed a one-year contract with the New England Patriots worth $965,000 with $300,000 guaranteed.
 On August 23, 2016, Brown was released by the Patriots.